 The PhD Qualifying Examination (Exam) must be taken after a student completes at least 24 units of graduate course work.
 The Exam is typically taken by Viterbi students in years 3 or 4 of their PhD program.
 The Exam lasts between one to two hours.
 The Exam consists of a seminar-style presentation of the student's research to date together with a plan for what will be completed by the time the student is ready to graduate.
 It is common for committee members to ask questions during the presentation.
 An additional Q&A session follows the student's presentation.
 The committee will ask the student to leave the room to deliberate and come to a decision on whether the student has passed the exam.
 The student is then invited back in and informed of the result of the exam.
 The committee may also ask the student to step out for a couple of minutes prior to the Exam start so the advisor can discuss any relevant issues about the student and answer questions from the committee.
 The student must prepare a written Thesis Proposal as a part of the Exam.
 This must be shared with the committee no less than one week prior to the Exam.
 The proposal typically contains an introduction, chapters/papers describing work completed to date, and a final chapter on plans for work to complete the PhD.
 This document often serves as an initial draft for the final thesis.

-At least 60 days before the PhD defense, complete the Appointment of Qualifying Exam Committee Form located at https://viterbigrad.usc.edu/academic-services/forms/.
+At least 60 days before the Qual Exam, complete the Appointment of Qualifying Exam Committee Form located at https://viterbigrad.usc.edu/academic-services/forms/.
+This is the processing time for the Docusign forms to be completed before students take the exam.
 Discuss membership of the committee with your PhD Advisor before completing the form.

 The committee requires five faculty members with the following conditions:

 - three with their primary appointment within ECE, with at least two with a tenured/tenure track appointment